joergschultzelutter/core-aprs-client/docs/configuration.md

 ## Configuration file sections

+The following two configuration file sections require changes; here, you need to change the program's call sign, APRS-IS passcode, and other data.

 - [client_config](configuration/config_client.md) - Basic APRS call sign & filter configuration. :bangbang:Requires individual configuration settings:bangbang:
 - [network_config](configuration/config_network.md) - APRS-IS networking settings, such as server, port, passcode,.... :bangbang:Requires individual configuration settings:bangbang:

+The following configuration file sections are preconfigured and do not require any modification unless you want to activate specific bot functions.

 - [position_data](configuration/config_position.md) - Used in case you want to beacon your APRS bot's position & APRS symbol to APRS-IS
 - [bulletin_data](configuration/config_bulletin.md) - Used in case you want to send out fixed APRS bulletin messages to APRS-IS
 - [crash_handler](configuration/config_crash_handler.md) - Optional setting which enables the bot to send you a core dump file in case the program has crashed.